 Please help us provide input that reflects your opinions.
 Complete this survey and return it with your tax payment.
 The current 2012 Open Space and Recreation Plan is available for viewing at www.southwickma.org.
 The input you provide will be included in the updated 2018 OSRP under the guidelines required by the Commonwealth of Massachusetts.
 The Plan will aid Southwick in helping to protect and enjoy its character, natural resources, and open spaces.

-its character, natural resources, and open spaces.
 Residents interested in volunteering for committees should contact the Town Select Board's Office.